lukesherwood/beerfinda/README.md

 Todo:

-- static pages
+- add banner to id pages
 - fix merchant links in beerPage
-- add active class to pagination current page
 - add current search term to display in search component if set by query
 - beer search/pages a tiny bit wonky?? it kinda gets stuck loading
 - convert create url to query builder